Lower Open Called For Taiwan Stock Market

 Top-Rankings

-Börse aktuell - Live TickerSMI und DAX gehen schwächer aus dem Handel -- Wall Street beendet Handel uneins -- Asiens Börsen letztlich überwiegend fester
+Börse aktuell - Live TickerSMI geht wenig bewegt ins Wochenende -- DAX beendet Freitagshandel im Minus -- Wall Street schliesst schwächer -- Asiens Börsen letztlich tiefer

-Anleger am heimischen sowie deutschen Aktienmarkt hielten sich am Mittwoch zurück.
-Die Wall Street präsentierte sich uneinheitlich.
-Die asiatischen Börsen zogen zur Wochenmitte mehrheitlich an.
+Der heimische Aktienmarkt zeigte sich am Freitag volatil.
+Auch der deutsche Aktienmarkt konnte seine zwischenzeitlichen Gewinne nicht nachhaltig verteidigen.
+Die US-Börsen notierten am Freitag tiefer.
+An den asiatischen Börsen dominierten zum Wochenende die Bären.